 Graduate School Certificate Programs

 - Current Michigan Tech graduate students who are in a degree program do not need to formally apply.
+However, we recommend that you talk to your advisor before beginning your coursework.

-- Non-degree seeking students interested in obtaining a graduate certificate must apply to the certificate program using the online application - the number of credits earned prior to admission that can be counted are restricted.
+- Non-degree seeking students interested in obtaining a graduate certificate must apply to the certificate program using the online application— the number of credits earned prior to admission that can be counted are restricted.

-- International Students must apply and be accepted into a degree granting program in order to earn a graduate certificate.
+- International Students must apply and be accepted into a degree-granting program in order to earn a graduate certificate.

 - Advanced Electric Power Engineering